Our Process

 APA citation style

-APA (American Psychological Association) is a citation style commonly used in social sciences, such as psychology, education, and sociology.
+APA (American Psychological Association) is a citation style commonly used in social sciences such as psychology, education, and sociology.
 It provides guidelines for citing sources and formatting academic papers.

-The APA citation style requires that sources are cited in two places: within the text (in-text citation) and in a reference list at the end of the paper.
+The APA citation style requires that sources be cited in two places: within the text (in-text citation) and in a reference list at the end of the paper.
 In-text citations are brief citations within the body of the paper that refer the reader to a specific source in the reference list.
 The reference list is an alphabetical list of all sources cited in the paper, with full publication information.

-How to Cite In-Text in APA Citation Style:
+How to Cite In-Text in APA Citation Style

 When citing a direct quote, the page number should also be included, preceded by “p.”
-For example: (Smith, 2021, p.
+(Joseph, 2021, p.
 25).

 How to Cite Sources in the Reference List in APA Citation Style: